epfml/disco/DEV.md

 </div>

 Welcome to the Disco🔮 developer guide.

+If you want to get an in depth guide of how to run things (and why and how they work) you can have a look at our [on boarding](./information/ONBOARDING.md) document

-To get up and running you can find the relevant information here as well as in the [server](server/README.md) document.
+To quickly get up and running you can find some relevant information here as well as in the [server](server/README.md) document.

 If you run into any sort of trouble then hopefully you can find an answer in our [faq](information/FAQ.md); otherwise please create a new issue.
 If you want to contribute to Disco🔮, then please have a look at our [contributing](information/CONTRIBUTING.md) guide; and if you are curious about our architecture you can find information [here](information/ARCHITECTURE.md).